 about tier access

-in API v1, keys are user-scoped — there's no per-route ACL and the API doesn't return a 403. that means there isn't a dedicated "tier-restricted" error shape. what your tier controls is which reports, tickers, and lookback window are exposed to you, not the request authorization itself.
+in API v1, keys are user-scoped — there's no per-route ACL, so the API itself doesn't issue a tier-based 403. that means there isn't a dedicated "tier-restricted" error shape. what your tier controls is which reports, tickers, and lookback window are exposed to you, not the request authorization itself.

 the full breakdown of what each tier includes is in the rate limits + tier differences.